etrepat/baum/README.md

 <a name="installation"></a>
 ## Installation

-Baum works with Laravel 4 onwards.
+Baum works with Laravel 5 onwards.
 You can add it to your `composer.json` file
 with:

-    "baum/baum": "~1.0"
+    "baum/baum": "~1.1"

 Run `composer install` to install it.

-As with most Laravel 4 packages you'll then need to register the Baum *service provider*.
-To do that, head over your `app/config/app.php` file and add the following line into the `providers` array:
+As with most Laravel 5 packages you'll then need to register the Baum *service provider*.
+To do that, head over your `config/app.php` file and add the following line into the `providers` array:

-    'Baum\BaumServiceProvider',
+    'Baum\Providers\BaumServiceProvider',

 <a name="getting-started"></a>
 ## Getting started